-The first, referred to as a Summary Administration is used for the majority of consumer bankruptcies.
+The first, referred to as a Summary Administration is used for the majority of consumer bankruptcies (personal bankruptcies).
 This is a streamlined bankruptcy process for individuals who have less than $15,000 of equity in exempt or non-exempt assets.
 In a Summary Administration, there is no notice in the newspaper and no automatic meeting of creditors.
 The creditors do have the right to call for a meeting, however, this is not a common occurrence.

 The other type is referred to as Ordinary Administration.
 These are used for all corporate bankruptcies and for consumer bankruptcies where the debtor has equity in exempt assets greater than $15,000.
 The only other differences, from the bankrupt’s perspective, is that with an Ordinary Administration there is a mandatory meeting of creditors and there is also a requirement for the Trustee to publish a notice of the bankruptcy in the newspaper.
 Otherwise, both types of bankruptcy filings are treated nearly identically.

 In some cases, it may be possible to structure a Consumer Proposal to pay equity in assets where that amount exceeds $15,000 and thereby avoid the necessity of filing an Ordinary bankruptcy and publishing the debtor’s name in the newspaper.

-Your licensed insolvency trustee will complete a thorough review of your financial situation and help you decide the best option.
+Your Licensed Insolvency Trustee will complete a thorough review of your financial situation and help you decide the best option.

-Powell Associates Ltd. is a Licensed Insolvency Trustee (LIT) focused on providing debt settlement, proposal and bankruptcy solutions for individuals and businesses.
-We offer free consultations to review your personal financial situation and practical debt resolution options.
-Contact us to discuss your situation over the phone or book an appointment to meet us face-to-face in Saint John, Moncton, Fredericton, Charlottetown or Dartmouth - it's your choice.
+We offer free consultations to review your financial situation and practical debt resolution options.
+Contact us to discuss your situation over the phone, a video chat, or in-person in Saint John, Moncton, Fredericton, Charlottetown, Dartmouth, or Miramichi.